Analyst Insight: The Gartner® Market Guide for IT Vendor Risk Management Solutions

 Read Now

-5 Non-IT Risks to Watch Out For
+5 Non-IT Risks to Monitor

-1. Operational Risk from Supply Chain Disruptions
+1. Operational Risk: Supply Chain Disruptions

 For risk management professionals, understanding the resilience of their supply chain is critical.
-This includes evaluations of incident response, business continuity and disaster recovery plans.
-With a holistic understanding of your suppliers’ capabilities, your organization can better prepare to reduce operational risk from pandemics, environmental disasters and other potential crises.
+This includes evaluations of incident response, business continuity, and disaster recovery plans.
+With a holistic understanding of your suppliers’ capabilities, your organization can better prepare to reduce operational risk from pandemics, environmental disasters, and other potential crises.

 2. Compliance Risk Resulting in Fines and Lawsuits